TBSCS0/.github/profile/README.md

 ## Honourable alumni ⭐
 The alumni listed here made great contributions and were pioneers in some of the CS0 projects.
 - [Alexandre Filho](https://github.com/2022AlexandreFilho).
-Contributed to the development of the sensors subsystem, and the parachute firing system of the CanSat.
+Made great contributions to the development of the sensors subsystem, and the parachute firing system of the CanSat.
 - [Laura Lane](https://github.com/lauralane333).
-Contributed to the development of the Ground Station system of the CanSat.
+Made great contributions to the development of the Ground Station system of the CanSat.
 - [Yerin Cho](https://github.com/yerincho04).
-Contributed to the development of the Ground Station system of the CanSat.
+Made great contributions to the development of the Ground Station system of the CanSat.
 - [Rafaela Dias](https://github.com/2023RafaDias).
-Contributed to the telemetry subsystem of the CanSat, and to the CS0 OBI sessions with a huge set of solved problems.
+Made great contributions to the telemetry subsystem of the CanSat, and the CS0 OBI sessions by making publicly available a set of OBI solved problems.